Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Analytic results and Algorithmic advances of the Bubble PQMC

 \subsection{EE for free theory in a lattice}

 Following Refs.~\cite{peschelCalculation2003,UniversalCasini2007,UniversalHelmes2016}, here we perform a calculation of the universal corner log-term in EE for a free scalar theory on a square lattice.
-To this end, we evaluate the R\'enyi entropy for a massless real scalar with the Hamiltonian
+To this end, we evaluate the EE for a massless real scalar with the Hamiltonian

 where $\phi_i$ and $\pi_i$ are the free boson field and its canonical momentum, with the canonical commutation relation $[\phi_i,\pi_j]=i \delta_{i,j}$.
 The model is placed on a $L\times L$ lattice, and $M$ is the $N\times N$ (with $N=L^2$) lattice Laplacian matrix.
 In order to avoid zero mode, we impose anti-periodic boundary condition for $\phi$ in the $y$ direction (and periodic in $x$).
 From the Hamiltonian, we find the following correlators